Irrigation Fact Sheets

 Tasmanian Institute of Agriculture (TIA) works with farmers, agricultural advisers, service providers, industry groups and natural resource management groups to provide excellence in agricultural research, development, extension and education.

-TIA’s Irrigation RD&E Program provides the infrastructure knowledge needed to unlock the full economic, social and environmental potential of investment in irrigation infrastructure.
+Find resources to unlock the full economic, social and environmental potential of investment in irrigation infrastructure.

 Soil Texture - How the size of particles of soil affect its properties